UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 **Weapons** Any
 **Armor** Any
 **Shields?** Yes
-**Name Level** When they reach 9th level, they become a Dwarf Lord (or Dwarf Lady) and can build or take leadership of a mine and its dwarf workers.
+**Name Level** When they reach 9th level, they become a Dwarf Lord (or Dwarf Lady) and can build or take over a mine and its dwarven workers.
 **Shields Shall Be Splintered** A dwarf may sunder his shield to negate all damage from a single melee or missile attack.
-**Greedy** Dwarves can detect the approximate direction of any large treasure (1000sp or more) within 100 feet.
+**Greed** Dwarves can detect the approximate direction of any large treasure (1000sp or more) within 100 feet.
 **Grudge** Dwarves deal +1 damage to goblins, orcs, ogres, trolls, and similar creatures.

 ## Equipment

 ### Encumbrance & Movement

-**Unencumbered Load** A man can carry up to ten (10) items.
+**Unencumbered Load** A person can carry up to ten (10) items.
 Some items are _bulky_ -- these require two hands to carry or wield, and count as two items for encumbrance purposes.
 Some items are _tiny_ -- any number of the same type of _tiny_ items fit into the same slot.
 A purse of 300 coins counts as one item.

-**Encumbered Load** A man can carry up to an additional ten (10) items (for a total of twenty).
+**Encumbered Load** A person can carry up to an additional ten (10) items (for a total of twenty).
 When they are carrying more than ten items, they are _encumbered_, and movement speed is halved.
 When mounted, movement speed in combat is doubled.

 ### Items

 **Supply** Common adventuring equipment and resources are abstracted into _supply_.
-Each unit of _supply_ takes up one (1) slot, costs 10 coins, and can be readily converted into...
+Each unit of _supply_ takes up one (1) slot, costs 1sp, and can be readily converted into...

 - Food, one (1) day for man or beast
 - Water, one (1) day (generally not required unless traveling through a desert)